martindsouza/pres-apex-mobile/mobile-demo.md

 ### Modal Title

 - When tighter for space and using modal dialogs the title can be "wasted space".
-Can change with function:
+Can dynamically change with function:

 ```js
 /**